Special Announcement For Students Admitted for Fall 2022:

 Faculty, GSIs and Chi Epsilon all offer mid-term and finals review sessions.

 Freshman Seminars are specialty courses sponsored by the Office of the Chancellor.
 They often feature topics that reflect a faculty member’s pet research topic or provide a format where you can participate in a creative approach to a subject, an approach that would not be covered in the regular curriculum.

 Freshman Seminars are an excellent way for you to get to know faculty in a small class format.
 Typically seminars have 20 students.
 Many seminars feature engineering topics.
-In the past, CEE faculty members have invited their seminar class over to their house for dinner or to the Faculty Club for lunch.

 One student said, “It was awesome to have a casual discussion weekly with a man so well known in his field.”

 We have never had any CEE students who need to extend their time at Berkeley because they could not get a class or classes they needed to graduate.

 Many freshmen and sophomores learn basic engineering skills by joining one of our competition teams—while they take their core requirements.
 The teams teach hands-on skills, basic research principles, problem-solving, teamwork, project management, and leadership.
 They also provide a setting where you can get to know the team faculty advisers, and get to know CEE graduate students.
 Such connections often lead to opportunities for lab research in the junior and senior year.